Most of the time, you do your best to pick – and hope you got the best choice.

 - The UMHS Regional Alliance for Healthy Schools (RAHS) also has several trained counselors available to offer by-appointment help.
 Call 734-998-5795 between 8 a.m. and 4 p.m.
 Monday-Friday, or email UMHS-RAHS@umich.edu.

-- We’ve also posted useful info and links on www.uofmhealth.org/newoptions, and answers to common questions on www.uofmhealth.org/faqs-aca-umhs-you
+- Find information about which plans will cover UMHS hospital/doctor care here: www.uofmhealth.org/ACAplans.
+We’ve also posted useful info and links on www.uofmhealth.org/newoptions, and answers to common questions on www.uofmhealth.org/faqs-aca-umhs-you

 Having health insurance is good for your physical & financial health, and the health of your family.